cloudera/hue/docs/gethue/content/en/posts/2021-05-18-installing-hue-slack-app-in-three-simple-steps.md

 Get your hands on demo Hue App by:

-Running some queries on the [demo live editor](https://demo.gethue.com/).
+- Running some queries on the [demo live editor](https://demo.gethue.com/).

-Joining the [demo Slack workspace](https://join.slack.com/t/hue-bot-dev/shared_invite/zt-pqep28s6-zd69W73EOWL5pCVDz06OBg) to see the app in action or by using the following credentials:
+- Logging in to the [demo workspace](https://hue-bot-dev.slack.com/) by using the following credentials:

       Slack account email: demo@gethue.com
       Slack account password: gethue

 </br>
 </br>